MohamedElashri/tensor_vs_cuda/README.md

 ### Running the inference

-Each binaries takes two arguments, the first is device id (GPU id number in case of multiple GPUs) and the second is `repeat factor` which define how many iteration of
+Each of the binaries takes two arguments, the first is device id (GPU id number in case of multiple GPUs) and the second is `repeat factor` which define how many iteration of
 CIFAR10 10000 images of validation data you want to run over (This is experiment about throughput not accuracy)

 Example